Unpack finance and operations matters to make better business decisions for your organisation.

 Cash is king…so get the cash flow statement right

-Cash flow statement is one of the key financial statements to be prepared and drawing it up correctly can be challenging.
-By focusing on various common complex areas, this workshop is designed to reinforce your practical knowledge and enhance your awareness of complexities in this area.
+The cash flow statement is one of the key financial statements to be prepared.
+Drawing it up correctly can be challenging.
+By focusing on various common complex areas, this workshop is designed to reinforce your knowledge and enhance your awareness of such complexities.

 Objectives

-In this workshop, we will take you through all that you need to know in order to prepare a cash flow statement in accordance with MFRS 107 Statement of Cash Flows.
+In this workshop, we will take you through all that you need to know to prepare a cash flow statement based on MFRS 107 Statement of Cash Flows.

-Ability to produce a statement of cash flows which is a valuable reporting tool used or relied by various stakeholders to make informed decisions especially those surrounding liquidity and going concern of a business.
+Being able to produce a statement of cash flows, a valuable reporting tool used or relied upon by various stakeholders to make informed decisions especially those surrounding liquidity and going concern of a business.

 Agenda/topics covered?

-• Why is the definition of 'cash & cash equivalents' so tricky to apply in practice?
+• Why is the definition of 'cash and cash equivalents' so tricky to apply in practice?

-• What is the difference between 'direct' & 'indirect' method of reporting cash flows from operating activities?
+• What is the difference between the 'direct' and 'indirect' method of reporting cash flows from operating activities?

 • How to meet the amended MFRS 107 Disclosure Requirement of changes in Liabilities arising from financing activities?